conduktor/conduktor-docs/docs/guide/conduktor-in-production/deploy-artifacts/deploy-console/env-variables.md

 That's why camelCase is not recommended in YAML configuration when mixing with environment variables.

-### Support of shell expansion in the YAML configuration file
+## Shell expansion in the YAML configuration file

 Console supports shell expansion for environment variables and home tilde `~`.
 This is useful if you have to use custom environment variables in your configuration.

 For example, you can use the following syntax: